ompl/ompl/doc/markdown/plannerarena.md

 ## Running

 First, produce a series of benchmark log files.
 Next, produce a database called benchmark.db with \c ompl_benchmark_statistics.py.
-Start R and type the following commands:

-    library(shiny)
-    setwd("/path/to/ompl/scripts/plannerarena")
-    runApp()

-If everything was installed correctly, your browser will open a page.
-After you upload your database, it should look similar to http://plannerarena.org.
-If you want to install OMPL Planner Arena on your own server, follow the directions at http://rstudio.github.io/shiny-server/latest/.
+After that, you need to run the script `plannerarena`, which launches Planner Arena (if the script is not in your path, it is in `ompl/scripts/plannerarena` directory).
+After you upload your database via the web page that should have opened in your browser, it should look similar to http://plannerarena.org.